Reduce Access to Means of Suicide

 Some communities also focus means restriction efforts on local suicide “hotspots,” such as bridges.
 As part of strategic planning, states, tribes, and communities should examine their data to identify what suicide means they should address.

-Families, organizations, health care providers, and policymakers can take make many actions to reduce access to lethal means of self-harm.
+Families, organizations, health care providers, and policymakers can take many actions to reduce access to lethal means of self-harm.

 - Learn more about this topic by visiting the Means Matter website, maintained by the Harvard T. H. Chan School of Public Health.